Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 ## MGE XE
+MGE XE is an utility that allows the game to render distant land, shadows, shaders, atmospheric effects and much more.

 1. [Download MGE XE](https://www.nexusmods.com/morrowind/mods/41102)
      - *Note: Download the MGE XE Manual Install (skip on the MGE XE Installer).*